bernat/best_in_place/README.md

     gem "best_in_place"

-After that, specify the use of the jquery and best in place javascripts in your application.js, and optionally specify jquery-ui and best_in_place.datepicker if you want to use jQuery UI datepickers:
+After that, specify the use of the jquery and best in place javascripts in your application.js:

     //= require jquery
-    //= require jquery-ui
     //= require best_in_place
-    //= require best_in_place.datepicker

-If you want to use jQuery UI datepickers, you should also install and load your preferred jquery-ui CSS file and associated assets.
+If you want to use jQuery UI datepickers, add [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails) to your Gemfile:

+    gem "jquery-ui-rails"
+    gem "best_in_place"

+and add (at least) jquery.ui.datepicker to your application.js:

+    //= require jquery
+    //= require jquery.ui.datepicker
+    //= require best_in_place

+[jquery-ui-rails](https://github.com/joliss/jquery-ui-rails) includes all CSS and associated assets, so you are done.
+(What happened to jquery-ui?
+See [Datepickers](#datepickers).)

 Then, just add a binding to prepare all best in place fields when the document is ready: